dcbaker/cython/docs/src/userguide/language_basics.rst

 Python operations are automatically checked for errors, with appropriate action taken.

-Differences between C and Cython expressions
+Differences between C and Cython0 expressions
 --------------------------------------------

-There are some differences in syntax and semantics between C expressions and Cython expressions, particularly in the area of C constructs which have no direct equivalent in Python.
+There are some differences in syntax and semantics between C expressions and Cython0 expressions, particularly in the area of C constructs which have no direct equivalent in Python.

 * An integer literal is treated as a C constant, and will